Philodendron: Uses

 Also, in the making of a particular recipe for curare by the Amazonian Taiwanos, the leaves and stems of an unknown philodendron species are used.
 The leaves and stems are mixed with the bark of Vochysia ferruginea and with some parts of a species in the genus Strychnos.

 Yet another use of philodendrons is for catching fish.
-A tribe in the Colombian Amazon is known to use Philodendron craspedodromum to add poison to the water, temporarily stunning the fish, which rise up to the surface, where they can be easily scooped up.
+A tribe in the Colombian Amazon is known to use P. craspedodromum to poison to the water, temporarily stunning the fish, which rise up to the surface, where they can be easily scooped up.
 To add the poison to the water, the leaves are cut into pieces and tied together to form bundles, which are allowed to ferment for a few days.
 The bundles are crushed and added to the water into which the poison will dissipate.
-Although the toxicity of Philodendron craspedodromum is not fully known, active ingredients in the poisoning of the fish possibly are coumarins formed during the fermentation process.
+Although the toxicity of P. craspedodromum is not fully known, active ingredients in the poisoning of the fish possibly are coumarins formed during the fermentation process.